Elite50/slate/source/includes/_profile-object.md

  | InvestmentTopic | The topic of the business that the profile is invested in
  | CurrentlyInvested | A flag indicating whether or not the profile is currently invested
+IPAddresses | IPAddress | The IP address that the profile was seen using
+ | IPAddressCountry | The country that the IP address is identified in
+ | IPAddressRegion | The region that the IP address is identified in
+ | IPAddressCity | The city that the IP address is identified in
+ | IPAddressCounty | The county that the IP address is identified in
-IPAddresses | IPAddress | The IP address that the profile was seen using Issues | Issue | The issue that the profile has taken a position on
+ | IPAddressPostalCode | The postal code that the IP address is identified in
+Issues | Issue | The issue that the profile has taken a position on
  | IssuePosition | The position that the profile took on the issue
 Knocks | KnockOrganization | The organization that the door was knocked on behalf of